 In July 2016, we signed a five-year contract with BARDA.
-The contract, as amended, has a total value of up to \$133.7 million and is used to fund clinical development of NasoShield.
+The contract, as amended, has a total value of up to \$136.8 million and is used to fund clinical development of NasoShield.
 Under the contract, BARDA pays us a fixed fee and reimburses certain costs for the research and development of an Ad5-vectored, protective antigen-based intranasal anthrax vaccine through cGMP manufacture and conduct of a Phase 1 clinical trial dose ranging assessment of safety and immunogenicity.
-The contract consists of an initial base performance period providing approximately \$27.8 million in funding for the period July 2016 through June 2021.
+The contract consists of an initial base performance period providing approximately \$30.9 million in funding for the period July 2016 through December 2021.
 BARDA has seven options to extend the contract to fund certain continued development and manufacturing activities for the anthrax vaccine, including Phase 2 clinical studies.
-Each option, if exercised by BARDA, would provide additional funding ranging from approximately \$1.1 million to \$34.4 million for a three-year period beginning Q1 2021.
-Through December 31, 2020, we have collected approximately \$24.7 million in cash under the current BARDA contract.
+Each option, if exercised by BARDA, would provide additional funding ranging from approximately \$1.1 million to \$34.4 million for a three-year period beginning in 2021.
+Through December 31, 2021, the end of the contract, we have collected approximately \$29.2 million in cash under the current BARDA contract.
+At December 31, 2021, BARDA had not elected to extend the contract.